-Try it in Beginner mode.
+Try it.

 In fact, if a propositional formula is valid (that is, it is a theorem) then ACL2s will definitely prove it.
 We say that ACL2s is a decision procedure for propositional validity.
-A decision procedure for propositional validity is a program that given a formula can decide whether or not it is valid.
+A decision procedure for propositional validity is program that given a formula can decide whether or not it is valid.
 We saw that ACL2s indicates that it has determined that a formula is valid with "Q.E.D."
-1